1. Overview

 You must also register your Google Cast device so that it may access your receiver application before you publish it.
 Once you publish your receiver application, it will be available to all Google Cast devices.
 For the purpose of this codelab it's advised to work with an unpublished receiver application.

-Click on "Add new Device"
+Click "Add new Device"

 Enter the serial number printed on the back of your Cast device and give it a descriptive name.
 You can also find your serial number by casting your screen in Chrome when accessing Google Cast SDK Developer Console